 - Eyeglasses: If the shape of your cornea is stable, eyeglasses or soft contacts can help improve your vision.

 - Hard contact lenses: These contacts are prescribed for more advanced keratoconus.
 The lenses are rigid and can help hold the round shape of your cornea while correcting your vision.

 - Hybrid lenses: Hybrid lenses are an option if you cannot get used to hard lenses.
 These lenses are rigid in the center and have a soft outer ring which makes them more comfortable.

 - Scleral lenses: These lenses are prescribed for advanced keratoconus.
 Unlike typical lenses that rest on the cornea, these lenses rest on the white of your eye and vault over your cornea.
 They can correct your vision even though your cornea is misshapen.

 If you are experiencing the symptoms of keratoconus, the ophthalmology professionals at Lavenburg Medical Group are ready to assist you.
-We treat patients in Newark DE, Elkton MD, and Wilmington DE, and will provide treatment based on the severity of your condition.
+We treat patients in Newark DE, and Elkton MD, and will provide treatment based on the severity of your condition.
 For more information or to schedule an appointment, call us today at (302) 993-0722.